CREATING AN ATMOSPHERE WHERE FAITH, SCHOLARSHIP AND CREATIVITY CAN SEAMLESSLY CONNECT.

 - In order to foster dialogues that will promote understanding, cooperation, and respect, the College sponsors Catholic Identity Hospitality Dinners drawing together scores of students, staff, and faculty in an ambiance of food, discussion and reflection.
 Topics range from ecumenical perspectives on “Who is God?” to conscience and political participation, the business of sport and the portrayal of women, the sexual abuse crisis and response in the Church, literary depictions of the human body’s sacramentality, Data Poverty, and a panel discussion on Pope Francis’ papacy.

-- Building on relationships formed in the Qur’an study group at Loras, the “Children of Abraham” monthly series hosted by Loras history professor John Eby, Ph.D., and local Islamic, Jewish, and Christian leaders sustains monthly interfaith dialogue on themes such as peace, race and discrimination, inspiration, creation, human sexuality, and civil disobedience.
+- Building on relationships formed in the weekly Qur’an conversation group at Loras, the “Children of Abraham” monthly series gathers local Islamic, Jewish, and Christians for monthly interfaith dialogue on themes such as peace, race and discrimination, inspiration, creation, human sexuality, and civil disobedience.

 - The Fr.
-Ray Herman Center for Peace and Justice at Loras College generates programs devoted to dialogue around social justice issues including immigration and refugees, nonviolent resistance, Fair Trade concerns, poverty, and the environment and sustainability.
+Ray Herman Center for Peace and Justice at Loras College generates programs devoted to dialogue around social justice issues including immigration and refugees, nonviolent resistance, Fair Trade concerns, poverty, the environment and sustainability.
 Fr.
 Herman was a Dubuque priest whose life was taken in 1975 while tending to the poor and vulnerable of Bolivia.
+It is in his name that the center continues.

 - The Archbishop Kucera Center for Catholic Studies sponsors faculty-staff reading and discussion groups each semester, engaging themes such as the Catholic imagination, Catholic Social Teaching, the collected writings of Dorothy Day, Augustine’s Confessions, and the aesthetic dimensions of Catholic thought and practice.